F.A.Q.

 How much cash should I bring?

 You are responsible for your lunches and a few dinners, gifts, souvenirs, your beverages and personal items.
-Cash is king so $500 – $800 cash per person should suffice for most travelers.
-Major items, i.e., that coo-coo clock that you may want to have shipped home right from the store can all be paid for by credit card.
-Check your credit card PIN number by using an ATM with your credit card before leaving home to verify it will work at ATMs in Germany.
+You can use your credit card for most items, but not always a debit card.
+Euros are much more exceptable for smaller payments, i.e., drinks and lunches and small sovonirs.
+You can figure on spending around $500 – $800 in Euros which should suffice for most travelers.
+Could be more if you buy extra stuff to take home, like that coo-coo clock that you may want to have shipped home right from the store which can all be paid for by credit card.
+I can’t over emphasize: Check your credit card PIN number by using an ATM with your credit card before leaving home to verify it will work at ATMs in Germany.

 How expensive are things in Germany?